cpeditor/cpeditor.github.io/content/ru/docs/Preferences/Appearance.md

 Due to technical reasons, it could slightly affect the operation history, i.e. you might be able undo the margin change by <kbd>Ctrl+Z</kbd>.

 ## Font

-This section allows you to set fonts for different UI components of the Editor.

 ### Show only Monospaced Font